Frankasaurus/frankasaurus.github.io/content/Califhen Reborn/Realms/Material Plane/Settlements/Elivestr.md

 Built relatively late in Elivestr's history, this windy cliffside is the most developed area of the city.
 The most important buildings are often housed here, scattered inbetween places of worship and accomodations for bigger estates, such as some of the houses.
 - **The Royal Estate:** One of the homes to King Peldr and the Vreebis' Royal family.
 - **The Waxen Court:** Home to the governance of Elivestr.
+- **House Valkier:** A mansion housing the bloodline of Elivestr's most succesful administrators, bookkeepers, and record takers.
+Known for holding a grudge.

 **Guild District**
 When Elivestr's Guilds started coming to life, most settled around each other to improve communication.
 Though modestly maintained, it is a varied area, from wide bustling streets to narrow dusty alleys.